apache/logging-log4j2/log4j-spring-cloud-config/log4j-spring-cloud-config-samples/log4j-spring-cloud-config-sample-application/README.md

 project.
 The log4j2.xml file is located in the config-repo directory in that project.

-This sample packages the application in a docker container that is packaged with rabbit-mq (to allow dynamic updates from Spring Cloud Config), fluent-bit (to test as a log forwarder), and Apache Flume (to test as a log forwarder).
+This sample packages the application in a docker container that is packaged with rabbit-mq (to allow dynamic updates from Spring Cloud Config), fluent-bit (to test as a log forwarder), Apache Flume (to test as a log forwarder), and Apache Kafka also as a log forwarder.
+It also installs Socat, a proxy to allow access to the Docker REST API.
 ###Prerequisites
 Note: This guide assumes you already have docker installed.
 If you do not you may either use homebrew to install it or follow the instructions at https://docs.docker.com/docker-for-mac/install/.